 Please deliver these flags to your friends in Atlanta, the Bhutanese refugees about whom you speak so fondly.
 May they be respected, supported, and encouraged as they move forward in their lives, going from strength to strength.

-On the day I left Israel last month, I stopped by the Weizman Liman Flag Store in Tel Aviv (at the corner of Allenby and Brenner Streets).
-My twofold mission was to exchange goodbye hugs with my proprietor-friends, Yehudit and Yisrael Liman, and to pick up their gifts for the Bhutanese refugee community in Atlanta.
+The day I left Israel to return to Atlanta last month, I stopped by the Weizman-Liman Flag Store in Tel Aviv (at the corner of Allenby and Brenner Streets).
+My twofold mission — to exchange goodbye hugs with my proprietor-friends, Yehudit and Yisrael Liman, and to pick up their gifts for the Bhutanese refugee community in Atlanta.

-Yehudit’s deep faith and ethical values drive such deeds of loving kindness, and she has invited me twice before to be her emissary — donating Israeli flags to honor elders, country, and faith and gifting my friend Josh Gomes when he was scoring basketball points for Israel.
+Yehudit has invited me twice before to be her emissary — donating Israeli flags to honor elders, country, and faith, and gifting my friend Josh Gomes when he was scoring basketball points for Israel.
+Her deep faith and ethical values drive these deeds of loving kindness.

-Refugees, neighbors, volunteers, friends, and flags are connecting us to our histories, homelands, memories, cultures, and to each other.
+Refugees, neighbors, volunteers, friends, and flags connect us to our histories, homelands, memories, and cultures.
+And, to each other.

 3 comments: